MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-unregisterforpackagestatechanges.md

 #### - pdwCookie [in]

-Type: <b>DWORD</b>

-A cookie that was returned by <a href="https://msdn.microsoft.com/B53CF95C-FD40-45E2-869B-32F089986D13">RegisterForPackageStateChanges</a> to identify the registation to unregister.
+The notification to cancel.
+This identifier is returned by a previous call to the  <a href="https://msdn.microsoft.com/D0E26154-DADB-499D-A434-8211196E2F5F">RegisterForPackageStateChanges</a> method.

 ## -returns

-Type: <b>HRESULT</b>

 If this method succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.

+## -remarks

+Call the <b>UnregisterForPackageStateChanges</b> to stop receiving package state-change notifications associated with a previous call to the <a href="https://msdn.microsoft.com/D0E26154-DADB-499D-A434-8211196E2F5F">RegisterForPackageStateChanges</a> method.